peytongaudet/ces15L-lab-reports/Lab-Report-Two.md

 ![Image](LR2.2.1.png)
 * Symptom: The symptom occurred at the element at index 2 where it was supposed to be a 1 but instead we got 2.
 It says that there was an array in our assertion because our exepcted value and actual value did not match.
 ![Image](LR2.2.2.png)
-* Bug:
+* Bug + Connection:
-The bug was that the array was getting edited without saving the original values.
+The bug was that the array was getting edited without storing the original values.
 So, arr[0] would get changed but that value was needed in order to make a swap at the end.
+The element at the end of the input array was moved to the front and then at the end, the last element was swapped with the first element.
+The first element had the same value as the last during this swap it makes sense that the symptom was that the last value was a 2 instead of a 1.
 The fix is below:
 ![Image](LR2.2.5.png)
+The connection between the symptom and the bug was taht

 2. merge()
-* Failure-Inducing Input: With the first input array being {a, b, c} and the second input array being {d, e, f}, we expect to have a resulting array after running the merge method of {a, b, c, d, e, f}
+* Failure-Inducing Input: With the first input array being {a, b, c} and the second input array being {d, e, f}, we expect to have a resulting array after running the merge method of {a, b, c, d, e, f}.
 ![Image](LR2.2.3.png)
 * Symptom: The symptom was an infinite loop and would have occured for near all inputs.
 The terminal output tells us that the program caused us to run out of memory and it took 13.615 seconds to execute.
 For such a small program that should not be the case and it seems clear from the error message and time that an infinite loop occured.
 ![Image](LR2.2.4.png)
-* Bug: The bug in the program was in the last while loop of the merge method.
+* Bug + Connection: The bug in the program was in the last while loop of the merge method.
 Instead of incrementing index2, index1 was incremented.
 This caused index2 to never be greater the list2.size() and therefore, the while loop was never broken.
+It makes sense that the symptom was a clear infinite loop and that the program took that long to run and that we ran out of memory in the process.
 The fix is below:
 ![Image](LR2.2.6.png)